 Idylwilde Flies last week filed a lawsuit against Umpqua Feather Merchants—the company that recently purchased and started selling in-limbo Idylwilde product from production facilities in the Philippines.
 Via its social media channels and blog, Idylwilde owner Zach Mertens announced that, “…Idylwilde legally filed for its right to claim the flies from Umpqua and Mirabel….”
 He…Details

 Deneki Outdoors—with lodges in Alaska, British Columbia, and the Bahamas—was sold this week to a Dallas, Texas-based family with ties in the destination flyfishing game that run two-decades deep.
 Despite the sale, there are no short-term plans to dissolve the successful brand started by former owner Andrew Bennett in 2004.
 The trio of lodges on…Details

-Stopping to drool over Down River’s equipment If you’ve fished out West for more than a little while chances are you’ve figured it out—Rafts rule.
-You jealously spy them drifting by the opposite bank, the one you can’t get to, past the “No Trespassing” sign and fence you can’t cross, into water you can’t fish.…Details
+If you’ve fished out West for more than a little while chances are you’ve figured it out—Rafts rule.
+You jealously spy them drifting by the opposite bank, the one you can’t get to, past the “No Trespassing” sign and fence you can’t cross, into water you can’t fish.
+You wish you knew that guy on…Details

 Citing warnings from agency and independent scientists, four conservation groups filed suit today against several federal agencies and officials of the Lower Elwha Klallam Tribe (in their official capacities) for violating the Endangered Species Act (ESA) and ignoring the best available science and threatening the recovery of killer whales, Chinook salmon, and native steelhead by…Details